mParticle/docs/src/pages/developers/sdk/ios/ios14/index.md

 ### Server-to-Server

-The ATT properties should be provided whenever available, when sending data for an iOS device.
-In the future, the ATT status will be *required* when providing the IDFA (`ios_advertising_id`) field.
+The ATT properties should be provided whenever available, when sending data for an iOS device. mParticle expects to make the ATT status required when providing the IDFA (`ios_advertising_id`) field <a href="https://docs.mparticle.com/guides/platform-guide/introduction#forward-looking-statements">in a future release</a>.

 ```json
 {